tambrulee/Project-2/README.md

-Hello and welcome to my README for Project 2
+Hello and welcome to my README for Project 2 - Sort'd

 This is a project which will utilise Javascript to create a daily to-do-list!
 At this point the user will not be able to login and store the data, but this can be part of a future project unless I find myself with time on my hands!